arq5x/gemini/docs/content/database_schema.rst

-is_hgnc             BOOL          Flag for gene column: 0 for non HGNC symbol and 1 for HGNC symbol = TRUE ensembl_gene_id     STRING        The ensembl gene id for the gene transcript          STRING        The ensembl transcript id for the gene biotype             STRING        The biotype (e.g protein coding) of the transcript transcript_status   STRING        The status of the transcript (e.g. KNOWN, PUTATIVE etc.) ccds_id             STRING        The consensus coding sequence transcript identifier hgnc_id             STRING        The HGNC identifier for the gene if HGNC symbol is TRUE
+is_hgnc             BOOL          Flag for gene column: 0 for non HGNC symbol and 1 for HGNC symbol = TRUE ensembl_gene_id     STRING        The ensembl gene id for the gene transcript          STRING        The ensembl transcript id for the gene biotype             STRING        The biotype (e.g., protein coding) of the transcript transcript_status   STRING        The status of the transcript (e.g. KNOWN, PUTATIVE etc.) ccds_id             STRING        The consensus coding sequence transcript identifier hgnc_id             STRING        The HGNC identifier for the gene if HGNC symbol is TRUE